contactandyc/another-c-library/website/ebook/2-timing/index.md

 double type (with four decimal places): 1.5000
 ```

 In the program above, the void pointer cannot be used directly.
-It must be converted to a different pointer type before the value that the pointer is pointing at can be referenced.
+It must be converted to a different pointer type before the value that the pointer is pointing to can be referenced.

 The program above introduced `if`, `else if`, and the `&` operator.
 If statements have similar syntax as while statements.